aws-neuron/aws-neuron-eks-samples/sd_hf_serve/README.md

 {"message":"This is stabilityai/stable-diffusion-2-1-base on AWS EC2 xlainstance; try /load/{n_runs}, /serve, /health, or /ready"}
 ```

 Indicates the app's supported API calls.
-We use /serve to invoke the Gardio app for images.
+We use /serve to invoke the Gradio app for images.
 ![alt text](./sdhfserve1.png)

 * Scale the Gardio app from 1 pod to 2 and notice Karpenter brings another `inf2.xlarge` online to power the addtional pod.